 “Because he loves me” is the answer to nearly every question you might have about God.
 Why did he make me?
 Why does he care?
 Why has he forgiven all my sins?
 Why is the universe so big?
 Why does he accept me?
 Why is he leading me this way?
 Why did he make butterflies?
 Why do we have the Bible?
 Why did he send Jesus?

-(b) God has sent His only begotten Son; see John 3:16.
+(b) God has sent His only begotten Son; see entry for John 3:16.

 1 John 4:10